 |Transaction duration||Scalping or intraday transactions||From intraday to two or three days||Medium-and long-term positions|

-From this table, it is easy to guess that the riskiest and short-sighted approach is used by representatives of the first group-aggressive traders.
+From this table, it is easy to guess that the riskiest and short-sighted approach is used by representatives of the first group-aggressive customers.
 However, this does not mean that such speculators are doomed to failure.
-After all, only two points can be criticized here: the size of the leverage and the risk per trade.
+If you are impatient and impulsive by nature, conservative investment transactions are contraindicated for you.
 If we approach these parameters to acceptable values, we will get an excellent strategy that can show high results in the long term.